fortesg/fortrantestgenerator/README.md

 ```
 This compares the output for the first MPI process.
 Replace `_0` by `_1`, `_2`, etc. for comparing the output of the other processes.

-If deviations are shown, it's up you to figure out what went wrong, for example if one variable was missed by the source code analysis or if there is some kind of non-determinism in your code.
+If deviations are shown, it's up to you to figure out what went wrong, for example if one variable was missed by the source code analysis or if there is some kind of non-determinism in your code.

-### 15. Make a real test out of the generated test driver
+#### 15. Make a real test out of the generated test driver

 For example add some checks, modify the loaded input data and run the subroutine under test again etc.